vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

 For the Chennai Express theme song, my current observations are as follows:

 * I can do the 1 in 32 beats for about 1 round but may feel out of breath and miss additional beats toward the end.

-I can then follow it up with 1 in 16 beats for one additional round. **This is my default.**
+* I follow up with 1 round of 1 in 24 beats.
+Here, I sometimes make it to the end fine, and sometimes miss an additional beat.

-* I can do the 1 in 16 beats for a few rounds of the song comfortably.
+* I then follow up by doing the 1 in 16 beats for a few rounds of the song comfortably.

 * When jogging, right at the start of jogging, I can manage 1 in 8 beats, but after a few minutes, I can only manage 1 in 4 (or even 2 in 4) beats.

-The protocol is to do one iteration of the first bullet point and at least one iteration of the second bullet point shortly after.
+The protocol is to do the first three bullet points, though in case of time constraints, I may also do the first two (i.e., skip the 1 in 16 that I know I can do).

 For frequency, I should do this in the morning before going jogging, roughly once every 6 days, determined as alternate days among days